 Casting reels provide more fish-cranking power.
 Spinning reels are better when fishing light line (anything less than 12lb / 5.4kg test).
 They allow greater casting distance when using light baits, and they’re also good for landing fish on light line because there is significantly less friction caused by the guides.

 Get the right length for the best catfishing results

 Rods 7ft / 2.1m or longer offer several advantages over shorter rods when catfishing.
 Casting distance increases with a longer rod – important if you’re bankfishing or angling in clear water.
 Long rods give more “reach,” so you can work rigs properly around cover or keep a cat out of your prop.
 Long rods let you hold more line out of the water, allowing quicker hooksets and better bait control, and permitting more accurate drifts and natural presentation when stream fishing.
 Long rods also provide more leverage for battling heavyweight cats.

 Fiberglass, graphite and combinations of these are the most popular materials for rods.
-Fiberglass is more durable than graphite but lacks graphite’s sensitivity.
-Graphite is lighter and stiffer.
+Fiberglass is more durable than graphite but lacks its sensitivity.
+Graphite is also lighter and stiffer.
 Fiberglass is heavier and bends more easily with the same amount of pull.
-Graphite is much more expensive than fiberglass, another consideration.
+Graphite is much more expensive than fiberglass, which is another consideration.

 A rod’s “action” – the flexibility or stiffness it exhibits – can be important.
 Fast-action styles bend very little; in fact, only the tip section will actually bend.
 This type is ideal when targeting big, heavy catfish.